mytechnotalent/kgpt/README.md

     # optimizer's step() operation
     loss.backward()
     # update the model's parameters based on the computed gradients and the optimization
-    # algorithm implemented by the optimizer.
-It performs a step of gradient descent
+    # algorithm implemented by the optimizer and it performs a step of gradient descent
-    # to minimize the loss and improve the model's performance.
+    # to minimize the loss and improve the model's performance
     optimizer.step()

 # initialize a tensor context with shape (1, 1) filled with zeros and the tensor is